 Percentage of all students

-Community organisations as community development worker, counsellor, welfare worker, support worker.
+Community and government organisations as community development worker, counsellor, welfare worker, support worker, case manager, child support officer.

 Child and family studies; community development and Indigenous studies; health and social wellbeing majors: are accredited with the Australian Community Workers Association (ACWA).